HynRidge/Weapon-Detections-Project/README.md

 3. Remove any mistakenly classified images, such as images that contains weapon found under **Normal** dataset.

 ## Experimentation Result
 For more details about this project, please refer to the pdf [Poster.pdf](Poster.pdf).
+The pdf contains all the information from how the data is further processed to various experimentation on different model and optimizing it.